codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 Whenever the node registers changes in cluster membership or its own state, this parameter allows you to send information about that change to an external script defined by the value.
 You can use this to reconfigure load balancers, raise alerts and so on, in response to node and cluster activity.

+.. note:: **Warning**: The node will block and wait until the script completes and returns before it can proceed.
+If the script performs any potentially blocking or long-running operations, such as network communication, you may wish initiate such operations in the background and have the script return immediately.

 .. note:: **See Also**: For an example script that updates two tables on the local node, with changes taking place at the cluster level, see the :doc:`notificationcmd`.

 When the node calls the command, it passes one or more arguments that you can use in configuring your custom notification script and how it responds to the change.
 The options are: